1j01/textual-paint/README.md

                         Language to use
   --ascii-only-icons    Use only ASCII characters for tool icons, no emoji or
                         other Unicode symbols
+  --ascii-only          Use only ASCII characters for the entire UI, for use in
-  --backup-folder FOLDER
+                        older terminals.
+Implies --ascii-only-icons --backup-folder FOLDER
                         Folder to save backups to.
 By default a backup is saved alongside the edited file.